At the hospital, Viih Tube talks about Rodrigo Mussi's health condition: "It's really serious"; Tiago Abravanel is seen crying at the entrance

 In addition to family members, Viih Tube is accompanying Rodrigo in the hospital.
 In an interview with Gshow, the influencer asked for prayers for her colleague and reiterated her state of health.
 “I’m in the hospital.
 I’m here with him and praying.
 It is serious indeed and we need prayer”, she declared, who was with Mussi days ago, during the Lollapalooza festival.
 Since then, the two had strengthened ties.
 The blonde took control of the ex-BBB’s social networks, and has been responsible for the announcements at this delicate moment.

-In Instagram Stories, Viih asked fans to respect Rodrigo’s family’s privacy: “Guys, I’m in the hospital with Rodrigo’s family, I don’t know how to ask this of you, but he wasn’t a public person a little while ago.
+In Instagram Stories, Viih asked fans to respect Rodrigo’s family’s privacy: “Guys, I’m in the hospital with Rodrigo’s family, I don’t know how to ask you this, but he wasn’t a public person a little while ago.
 The family is scared of all this, they are not used to it.
 Please, I sincerely ask you to respect the family’s privacy and just pray for him.”

 “Don’t believe everything you read, even in those moments there are people wanting headlines.
 His friend and I are controlling Rodrigo’s networks and we are with the doctors 24 hours a day.
 Trust only what you see there.
 But right now, it’s time to just pray and respect the family, please.”finally reinforced.